MicrosoftDocs/VBA-Docs/api/Word.Bookmark.Select.md

 ## Remarks

 After using this method, use the  **Selection** object to work with the selected items.
-For more information, see[Working with the Selection object](../word/Concepts/Working-with-Word/working-with-the-selection-object.md).
+For more information, see [Working with the Selection object](../word/Concepts/Working-with-Word/working-with-the-selection-object.md).

 ## See also